man in his 40s doing a beginner workout at home in a living room

 • You have a new ache or pain in a joint.
 Muscle soreness is one thing.
 Sharp pain in a knee, shoulder, or hip is a different conversation — and a reason to rest immediately.

 • You are having trouble sleeping.
-Doing too much physical stress can actually make sleep worse — the opposite of what you need to recover.
+Too much physical stress can actually make sleep worse — the opposite of what you need to recover and make progress.

-The Smarter Way: How to Start Working Out Without Getting Hurt
+The Safe Way to Start: How to Start Working Out Without Getting Hurt

-Here is the core idea: start at about half of what you think you can handle, then add a little bit each week.
+Here is the core idea behind how to start exercising safely: start at about half of what you think you can handle, then add a little bit each week.

 That probably sounds too easy.
 It is not.
-This approach — sometimes called progressive training — is what coaches, physical therapists, and sports scientists all agree on.
+This approach is what coaches, physical therapists, and sports scientists all agree on when it comes to injury-free fitness.
 You are not going easy because you are not capable of more.
 You are going easy because you are giving your body the runway it needs to actually adapt and get stronger.

 Gaiam Yoga & Pilates, Fitness & Exercise Mat